silentedgeqs/crypto_prices_consolidation/README.md

-The project is to combine different crypto market data sources like CEX and Chainlink, to help with manual trading decisions.
+The project is to combine different crypto market data sources like CEX and Chainlink, to help with manual trading decisions and potential prediction market buildout.